Large Dimensional Latent Factor Modeling with Missing Observations and Applications to Causal Inference: Model and Estimation

 Interestingly, this very simple estimator automatically corrects for the impact of general observation patterns.
 If we have additional information that allows us to model the observation pattern as $\ps$, we propose an alternative weighted regression:

 This conditional estimator uses the weights $\frac{1}{P(W_{it} = 1|S_i)}$ in the cross-sectional regression.
-The estimator for $\tilde F^S_t$ is motivated by the inverse propensity score estimator, which is widely used in causal inference.
-The rationale is that the re-weighted observations correspond to a model where the data is cross-sectionally missing at random.
+The estimator for $\tilde F^S_t$ is motivated by the inverse propensity score estimator, which is widely used in causal inference.\footnote{Since \cite{horvitz1952generalization}, weighting observations by inverse probability has been frequently used to account for missing data in mean estimation \citep{david1983nonrandom,little1986survey,little1988missing}, regression analysis \citep{robins1994estimation,robins1995semiparametric}, and causal inference \citep{hirano2003efficient}.} The rationale is that the re-weighted observations correspond to a model where the data is cross-sectionally missing at random.
 More specifically, after re-weighting the observed data, the loadings should follow the same distribution as in the complete panel without missing observations.
 This could be relevant if units, that are exposed to specific factors, are more likely to miss.
-In the special case for cross-sectional missing at random, i.e., $\p=p_t$, the two estimators coincide.
-We will first study the simple all-purpose estimator $\tilde F_t$ and extend it to the propensity weighted estimator $\tilde F^S_t$ in Section \ref{sec:propensity-weighted-estimator}.
+In the special case for cross-sectional missing at random, i.e., $\p=p_t$, the two estimators coincide.\footnote{The cross-sectional reweighting is only affected by cross-sectional differences in the probability $p_{it}$ at time $t$.
+Therefore we model only the dependency on a set of cross-sectional covariates $S_i$, but allow this dependency to be time-varying.
+We could without loss of generality consider the dependency on cross-sectional and time-varying covariates $S_{it}$.
+However, this would not change the cross-sectional reweighting at a specific time $t$, but would come at the cost of a more complicated notation.} We will first study the simple all-purpose estimator $\tilde F_t$ and extend it to the propensity weighted estimator $\tilde F^S_t$ in Section \ref{sec:propensity-weighted-estimator}.
 We show that both estimators are consistent and asymptotically normal.
-In most cases, $\tilde F_t$ is more efficient than the propensity score estimator, but $\tilde F^S_t$ can have desirable robustness properties under miss-specification.
+In most cases, $\tilde F_t$ is more efficient than the propensity score estimator, but $\tilde F^S_t$ can have desirable robustness properties under misspecification.
 The last step is to estimate the common component $C_{it} = \Lambda_i^\T F_t$.
 We use the plug-in estimator, $\tilde C_{it} = \tilde \Lambda_i^\T \tilde F_t$ respectively $\tilde C^S_{it} = \tilde \Lambda_i^\T \tilde F^S_t$.
 If $Y_{it}$ is not observed, we impute the missing values with $\tilde C_{it}$ or $\tilde C^S_{it}$.